UPDATE Facebook’s Off-Facebook Activity Tool: Its Impact on Advertisers and How to Respond

 When the automatic placement option is selected, incremental placements were found to lower the cost per conversion by 71% and bring the brand 2.1x lift when compared to campaigns running Facebook-only placements (as according to a 2017 study).

-While adding additional placements seems like an easy enough optimization, you’ll want to be cognizant of the affect this may have on your creative and copy when displayed on different inventory.
+While adding additional placements seems like an easy enough optimization, you’ll want to be cognizant of the effect this may have on your creative and copy when displayed on different inventory.
 Different placements may demand different creative sizes, so Facebook allows advertisers to add new creative to adapt these size differences.

 Consider the Campaign Budget Optimization feature.